YoRyan/open-nec/Readme.md

 ## Documentation

-Please refer to the project [manual](https://opennec.trinancrat.me), available online.
+Please refer to the project [website](https://opennec.trinancrat.me).
 It contains extensive information on how to install, use, and contribute to the project.

 ## Legal